5 Potential Ways to Save Energy and Stay Comfortable at Home

-Green home improvements don't have to be difficult.
+Energy-efficient home improvements don't have to be difficult.
 Here are five ideas to make your home more sustainable and help save money.

-2. Use a Programmable Thermostat
+1. Choose a Programmable Thermostat

 3. Use Natural Light and Update Bulbs

 The natural light that comes into a home does not cost any money, so it is a perfect source to naturally light up a room (and add extra heat in the winter too!).
 Not only does this save on energy costs, but the sunshine may also boost your mood.
 On darker days and in the evening, turn on ENERGY STAR®* certified light bulbs that can save up to 90% in energy consumption when compared to standard bulbs.
 Using less energy is better for the environment and for the wallet, so use electric lights only when needed and consider turning them off every time you leave a room.

 *ENERGY STAR and the ENERGY STAR mark are registered trademarks owned by the U.S. Environmental Protection Agency.

 4. Upgrade to Energy-Efficient Windows, Appliances or HVAC System

 Making energy efficient home upgrades often requires an investment, but these upgrades can potentially increase your home’s value.
 For example, installing new energy-efficient windows, appliances, or heating and cooling systems that use less energy could increase the value of your home.
 According to an infographic by the Appliance Standards Awareness Project, Americans who use appliances that meet certain standards can save $500 on their utility bills.

 5. Use Green Cleaning Supplies